Kate Middleton Style Blog

 Kate Middleton changed into her second wedding dress for the evening reception at Buckingham Palace.
 The smooth dress featured a strapless sweetheart neckline, a diamond belt and a full, flowing skirt.

-Kate did a stunning wardrobe switch-up that had her transforming into ‘Party Catherine’ behind the doors of Buckingham Palace.
+For her evening reception, Kate did a stunning wardrobe switch-up that transformed her from ‘Princess Catherine’ into ‘Party Catherine’.

 While her ceremony dress has gone down in bridal history, Kate’s second wedding dress remains one of her most quietly iconic style moments to date—it’s a look that’s become more beloved (and more searched-for) in recent years.